PRAx Student Fellowship

 The Art+Science Student Fellowship offers students the opportunity to connect their interests in art and science.
 Through creative practice and scientific inquiry, students will develop a project that deepens their understanding of a research topic or question.
 Final projects will be presented at a public exhibition at the end of the fellowship.

 These fellowships are open to upper-division undergraduate and graduate students from all colleges, departments and programs.
-We broadly define the arts as visual arts, creative writing and the performing, musical, & media arts.
+For this track, proposed projects include those in visual arts and performing, musical, & media arts.
 In the sciences, our focus is on physical and biological sciences, including but not limited to biology / microbiology, botany, earth science, forestry, chemistry / biochemistry, wildlife science, oceanography and physics.
 Please make sure you meet the general eligibility criteria before applying.

 Fellows meet with mentors at least once a month as they develop and create their projects.
 Each prospective fellow should identify both a science mentor and an arts mentor in their application.
 One of your mentors must be affiliated with OSU.
 Engaging with mentors prior to applying will help demonstrate the feasibility of your project and strengthen your application, but it is not required.